Covid 19 coronavirus: ANZ puts aside more money for doubtful loans

 The New Zealand bank, which is owned by the ASX-listed Australian bank ANZ, doesn't normally break out its quarterly figures.

-But a spokesman for ANZ New Zealand said it was issuing the update due to the uncertainties around Covid-19.
+But a spokesman for ANZ New Zealand said it was issuing the update because of the uncertainties around Covid-19.

 "We wanted to update shareholders, bond holders and customers ahead of our full-year result, which will be issued in October."

-Unaudited figures for ANZ NZ shows its net profit was $351m in the three months to June 30, down from $391m in the prior three months to March 31 and the $393m it made in the December quarter.
+Unaudited figures for ANZ NZ shows its net profit was $351m in the three months to June 30, down from $391m in the three months to March 31 and the $393m it made in the December quarter.

 Its credit impairment provisions rose 8.4 per cent to $838m.

-In a statement, the bank said the result reflected the impact of Covid-19 on the economy, ANZ NZ and its customers.
+The bank said the result reflected the impact of Covid-19 on the economy, ANZ NZ and its customers.

 During the June quarter the bank provided deferrals on 24,000 home loans valued at $6 billion - around 6 per cent of New Zealand's home loan portfolio.